5.22 Texas Instruments Slide Rule Calculator

 SR-50 1974 SR50 0224435 yes received for Christmas, high school, Sr. Year; leather case, instruction book

-The TI SR-50 calculator was one of the models that one can say led to the end of slide rule use in the world.
+These Texas Instruments calculators were two of the models that one can say led to the end of slide rule use in the world.
 With Texas Instruments and Hewlett-Packard leading the way, hand-held calculators were suddenly becoming affordable to average professionals and serious students.
-Notice that the SR-50 has essentially all of the functionality of the scales we see on the slide rules of the collection – including hyperbolic functions.
-It also computes factorials as well as addition and subtraction, which are not directly performed on slide rules.
-And with 10-digit or so accuracy in the results, slide rules were simply set to the side as we all gawked and played with our new friends.
-In 1974-1975 the average prices for these calculators were $100-200, and kept coming down into the $30 range in the next few years.
-By 1976 essentially all of the major manufacturers had stopped producing slide rules.
+The SR-10, first introduced in late 1972, sold for $149.95.
+Within a few months the price of version 2 of the SR-10 was $89.95.
+The SR-50, introduced in January 1974, has essentially all of the functionality of the scales we see on the slide rules of the collection – including hyperbolic functions.
+It computes factorials, which are not directly performed on slide rules, and displays numbers in scientific notation keeping track of the decimal point, as did the SR-10.
+Its initial retail price was $169.95.
+About 14 months later it was roughly $100.
+(See ISRM web site.)

 Left-to-Right: Texas Instruments Calculators SR-50 (1974) , TI-37 (solar; 1985), TI-60 (1988), and TI-68 (1990).
-Note that only the SR-50 is designated as a “slide rule calculator.”
+Note that only the SR-50 is designated as a “slide rule calculator”.
 Unfortunately my favorite – the TI-54 (1981) slanted LCD calculator with complex number functionality – was destroyed in a flooded office in 1988 and replaced by the TI-60 above.

 Update! – For an incredibly low price I was able to obtain a replacement TI-54 in 2022.
 A fully functional New Old Stock item complete with instruction book, quick reference guide, and leather case in the original box.
-Took only 34 years!